 The shooting of this documentary film in 2020 marks the beginning of the collaboration between Florent Plana and the Normandy Victory Museum.
 For the scenes shot on Omaha Beach, the museum provided the filmmaker with several Czech hedgehogs arranged on the beach for the sake of realism.
 For the record, the museum also provided logistical assistance to the film crew by collecting tree trunks to reconstruct the “Rommel’s Asparagus” on the beach, a coastal defense system.

 The documentary film, scheduled for the month of June 2022, will be screened in preview at the Normandy Victory Museum.

 Florent Plana is also collaborating with the museum this summer for one of its exhibitions.
 He exhibits, within the museum’s dioramas, portraits of veterans accompanied by extracts from the interviews he was able to carry out with them.
 A series of photographs accompanied by testimonies which brings a moving depth to the visit of the museum.

-The exhibition “Portraits of Veterans” by Florent Plana is on view until September 2021 at the Normandy Victory Museum.
+The exhibition “Portraits of Veterans” by Florent Plana can be seen throughout the year at the Normandy Victory Museum.

 Florent Plana and the museum director in front of a “Czech hedgehog”

 “Veteran Portraits” exhibition at the Normandy Victory Museum